 While you are looking at your will, take a moment to create or update your health care directive and medical proxy, as well as your financial power of attorney.
 These legal documents are vital to ensuring that your wishes are carried out in the event you are unable to make decisions on your own.

 Need help getting started?
-NNV members can contact the office at info@nnvdc.org or 202-935-6060 to request a list of estate attorneys in the area.
+NNV members can contact the office at info@nnvdc.org or 202-935-6060 to request a list of estate attorneys in the area, and stay tuned for more information on advanced planning this fall!

 Through a centrally-coordinated, local network of screened volunteers and vetted professional providers, Northwest Neighbors Village offers its members transportation to medical appointments, grocery shopping assistance, home repairs and handyman help, computer and technology assistance, access to social and cultural activities and more.